BioStruct-UdeM/SAXS_tutorials/README.md

 - Math extension for Python-Markdown (`python-markdown-math`)
 - MkDocs Bootstrap tables plugin (`mkdocs-bootstrap-tables-plugin`)

-Then serve the website lcoally with MkDocs:
+Then serve the website locally with MkDocs:

 `mkdocs serve`